randomguy4214/poor-almanac-5/README.md

 1. Run "main.py" to loop through all the scripts
 2. It runs incredibly slow (few days prob), because yahoo is blocking too many requests.
 And the code aims to get as much as possible.
 3. You need to manually delete temp folders when you want to update.
-4. Delete temp prices and run "main_update_only_prices" to only updated market prices
+4. To update only the market prices - delete "0_input/temp/prices" and run "main_update_only_prices".
 5. You should keep your tickers in "1_tickers_narrowed.csv" because it will take an infinite time to load all tickers and 99% of them will be some old non traded companies.

 6. Yes, there are files which will be generated, but you cannot see them on github.
 Because there are limits on uploads size.